Leading for Change

 Use this form to request funding for identity-based programming.
 This will most likely occur in designated months, but requests for individual programs will also be considered.

-If you would like to communicate directly with the Leading for Change Team, you may contact any of the co-chairs, or use the email below.
-Co-chairs, Laura Bayless (VP for Student Affairs) lbayless@fitchburgstate.edu, Patricia Marshall (VP for Academic Affairs) pmarsha5@fitchburgstate.edu, and Jessica Murdoch (VP for Human Resources and Payroll Services) jmurdoch@fitchburgstate.edu.
+If you would like to communicate directly with the Leading for Change Team, you may contact the chair, Pam McCafferty, at pmccafferty@fitchburgstate.edu, or use the email below.